gfx-rs/gfx-rs.github.io/_posts/2023-11-24-arcanization.md

 ![A simplified diagram showing resources stored via Arcs](img/arcanization-after.png)

 The result is much lower lock contention.
 If you use `wgpu` from multiple threads, this should significantly improve performance.
-Our friends in the [bevy engine][bevy] community noted that some initial testing showed that with arcanization, the encoding of  shadow-related commands can run in parallel with the main passes, yielding 45% frame time reduction on a test scene (the famous bistro scene) compared to their single threaded configuration.
+Our friends in the [bevy engine][bevy] community noted that some very early testing (on an older revision of arcanization) showed that with arcanization, the encoding of shadow-related commands can run in parallel with the main passes, yielding 45% frame time reduction on a test scene (the famous bistro scene) compared to their single threaded configuration.
 Without arcanization, lock contention is too high to significantly improve performance.

 In addition, `wgpu`'s internals are now simpler.
 This change lifted some restrictions and opens the door for further performance and ergonomics improvements.